Why Bermuda Had to Solve a Unique Problem

 A System Studied Worldwide

-Bermuda's catchment model is studied internationally as a real-world case study in decentralised water supply.
+Bermuda's catchment model is studied internationally as a real-world case study in decentralised water supply — the WHO guidelines for drinking-water quality cite roof catchment systems as a viable primary supply where no centralised infrastructure exists.
 Its resilience shows during hurricanes: centralised infrastructure can fail, but individual tanks remain intact.
 A household with a full tank going into a storm is better off than one relying on a municipal system that loses power.
 Bermuda's distributed model turned out to be robust in ways that weren't appreciated until centralised systems showed their vulnerabilities.

 More Guides